 Diagnostics and Treatments for HIV

 The development of anti-retroviral therapy (ART) revolutionized HIV treatment, but discontinuing ART leads to reactivation of the infection due to persistence of viral reservoirs.
-Broadly, Lisa Frenkel’s research is focused on diagnostic tools for HIV and the mechanisms that allow for viral persistence, interaction with other diseases, and aspects of virus transmission.
+Broadly, Lisa Frenkel’s research is focused on diagnostic tools for HIV, the mutations that confer resistance to ART, and the mechanisms that allow for viral persistence.

 Discovering the mechanisms for viral persistence, despite effective ART, is necessary for the potential development of a curative therapy for HIV.
 When the virus infects a cell, the viral genome integrates into the host cell genome.
 Dr. Frenkel has shown that the integration site of the virus influences the ability of the infected cell to survive and proliferate because of the disruption of a gene within the host genome.
 The result is clonal populations of infected cells with various viral integration sites that become the reservoirs of viral persistence, despite otherwise effective ART.
 Ongoing projects are focused on determining the cell phenotypes and tissue sources of HIV reservoirs and how HIV reservoir cells interact with other types of cells in the immune system.